vesalink/shopify-theme-publisher-app/README.md

 # Shopify Theme Publisher

-Shopify Application written with React, Polaris, Express, and Mysql which is basically list all your store themes with ability to make one LIVE in one click.
+Shopify Application written with React, Redux, Polaris, Express, and Mysql which is basically list all your store themes with ability to make one LIVE in one click.

 ## Description